Are You Ready If There’s Another Great Boom?

 The mining bear market from 2011–16 slashed investment in exploration and investment from the mining industry.

 Meanwhile, the global economy kept growing, running down existing reserves and mines the world over.

 Now we have the world economy beginning to heat up as the two most populous nations on the planet urbanise on a historic scale at the same time.

-We could be on the cusp of the biggest commodity bull market of all time.
-Yes, even bigger than the one last decade.
+We could potentially be on the cusp of the biggest commodity bull market of all time.

-Iron ore and coal most likely won’t lead the way as they did last time for us here in Australia.
+Iron ore and coal most likely aren’t likely to lead the way as they did last time here in Australia.
 For example, LNG might take the spotlight over the next decade, followed by minerals associated with clean technology, such as copper, cobalt and lithium.

 Or even agricultural resources.
 The cotton industry, especially in NSW, is enjoying a bonanza right now as consumers shift to natural fibres worldwide.

 Only time will tell.